liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/11-system-check.markdown

 As you're developing and deploying modules and apps on @product@, knowing what's wrong in your system right away is invaluable.
 Liferay's `system:check`
 [Gogo shell](/develop/reference/-/knowledge_base/7-1/using-the-felix-gogo-shell)
 command gives you that knowledge.
-It's invoked automatically as the last Portal startup step, the first time you start @product@ and you can execute it any time in Gogo shell.
+You can enable it to run as the last Portal startup step and you can execute it any time in Gogo shell.

 `system:check` aggregates these commands: